-High- and low-piety types are assumed to have identical valuations of the financial products that IBs offer and differ only in the value they place on beliefs about the piety types of others with whom they associate.
-The benefits that high-piety types receive from doing business in an environment where most others are similarly pious is hypothesized to take the form of reduced transactions costs and a rich array of other social benefits that the model takes as exogenously given.
-The novel point that the model attempts to describe is that social benefits experienced by the highly pious can rationalize premium IB pricing and the separating equilibrium it generates.
-This mechanism rationalizing the decision among the highly pious to pay more than they would need to for financing because the signaling technology generates indirect benefits-even in the absence of any intrinsic financial advantages that IB services provide-is proposed as a new, although of course partial, explanation for the rapid growth in Islamic banking and finance in recent years (as much as 15 to 20 percent in some years, according to Haque, Jamil and Ahmad, 2007; Kahn, 2010).
+High- and low-piety types are assumed to have identical intrinsic valuations of the financial products that IBs offer and differ only in the value they place on their beliefs about the piety types of others with whom they associate.
+The benefits that high-piety types receive from doing business in an environment where most others are similarly pious can be interpreted as reduced transactions costs or other positive externalities flowing from assortative social interaction among high-piety types.
+This mechanism is proposed as a novel, but of course partial, explanation for the rapid growth in Islamic banking and finance in recent years.
 The real-world emergence and growth of IBs is, no doubt, complex and therefore likely to require multiple explanations.
-The signaling and screening mechanism proposed in this paper is intended to complement alternative mechanisms incentivizing some Muslims to become IB clients as described below.

 According to El-Gamal (2007a), "Islamic finance is first and foremost about religious identity."
-Prominent among the religious tenets that distinguish the contemporary Islamic finance industry from its non-Islamic or conventional finance industry counterpart is the prohibition of riba.
+Prominent among the religious tenets that distinguish the contemporary Islamic finance industry from its non-Islamic or conventional financial services counterpart is the prohibition of riba.
 El-Gamal (2006) emphasizes that riba has no precise translation in English, criticizing those who misinterpret it simply as excessive or usurious payment of interest, or as motivated by a generic moral teaching to be kind and avoid exploiting those who are weak.
-El-Gamal (2006, 2007b) argues instead that prohibition of riba should be interpreted as an institution for facilitating improvements in both economic efficiency and social justice, which are easily recognizable to students of economic theory.
+El-Gamal (2006, 2007b) argues instead that prohibition of riba should be interpreted as an institution for facilitating improvements in both economic efficiency and social justice, in ways that are easily recognizable to students of economic theory.
 For example, requiring contracts to clearly specify fluctuating equity stakes (i.e., marking asset values to current market prices), without using conventional credit and interest-rate financing, may help avoid counter-party risk and save costs of contract enforcement in the event of bankruptcy.
-Similarly, prohibition of riba can be interpreted as incentivizing myopic decision makers to use mutually owned profit/loss sharing as a commitment device that helps avoid temptation and leads to greater accumulations of capital, anticipating by centuries the work in behavioral economics on dynamic inconsistency.
-At the same time, El-Gamal (2008) also expresses concern that pious Muslims who choose to become clients of IBs may face excessive financing costs.
+Similarly, prohibition of riba can be interpreted as incentivizing myopic decision makers to use mutually owned profit/loss sharing as a commitment device that helps avoid temptation and produces greater accumulations of capital, anticipating by centuries the literature in behavioral economics on dynamic inconsistency.
+At the same time, El-Gamal (2001) also expresses concern that pious Muslims who choose to become IB clients may face excessive costs.